-Construction projects, large and small, have a cost and unless money is an unlimited resource, you are probably looking to reduce those costs.
+Construction projects, large and small, has a cost and unless money is an unlimited resource, you are probably looking to reduce that cost.
 However, the work that’s done on construction projects also has a value.
 While hiring unlicensed contractors presents a lower cost than hiring licensed contractors, the work they produce may be of a lower quality and managing it could be problematic.
 This greatly reduces its value to you.

 Working with an unlicensed contractor is a dangerous practice that can leave you with a faulty structure that may not be constructed correctly and likely doesn’t follow code.
 What’s worse is that you could be setting yourself up for additional costs that go far beyond the savings you realized.

 Below are a few reasons why you shouldn’t hire an unlicensed contractor.
 See the Part 2 of this article for additional reasons.